Faris Haroun: Royal Antwerp

 In the 2018–19 season, Haroun continued to establish himself in the starting eleven, playing in the midfield position, as well as, captain.
-It wasn't until on 19 August 2018 when he scored his first goal of the season, in a 1–1 draw against Club Brugge.
+On 19 August 2018 he scored his first goal of the season in a 1–1 draw against Club Brugge.
 A month later, Haroun signed a contract extension with the club, keeping him until 2020.
 Two days later on 16 September 2018, he scored his second goal of the season, in a 5–1 win against Zulte Waregem.
 Haroun scored his third goal of the season, in a 2–2 draw against Gent.
 He later added two more goals throughout October, scoring against Lokeren and Waasland-Beveren.
 Since the start of the 2018–19 season, Haroun started in every match until he was suspended for one match.
 After serving a one match suspension, Haroun returned to starting line–up, in a 3–1 loss against Sint-Truidense on 2 December 2018.
 However, his return was short–lived when he suffered a quadriceps injury.
 But Haroun made his return to the starting line–up, in a 2–0 loss against Waasland-Beveren on 15 December 2018.
 However, he suffered a hamstring injury that saw him miss two matches.
-It wasn't until on 2 February 2019 when Haroun returned to the starting line–up, in a 2–0 win against Oostende.
+On 2 February 2019 Haroun returned to the starting line–up in a 2–0 win against Oostende.
 Despite being sidelined on three more occasions later in the 2018–19 season, he helped the side finish fourth place in the league.
 Haroun finished the season, making thirty–four appearances and scoring five times in all competitions.

 Ahead of the 2019–20 season, Haroun was linked a move away from the club, as Gent was interested in signing him.
 He ended the transfer speculation by signing a two–year contract, keeping him until 2021.
 At the start of the 2019–20 season, Haroun continued to establish himself in the starting eleven, playing in the midfield position, as well as, captain.
 He set up the club's first goal of the season, in a 4–1 win against Waasland-Beveren on 4 August 2019.
 Haroun started in every match until he fractured his arm that kept him out for a month.
-It wasn't until on 19 January 2020 when Haroun returned to the starting line–up, in a 2–1 win against Cercle Brugge.
+On 19 January 2020 Haroun started in a 2–1 win against Cercle Brugge.
 However, his return was short–lived when he was suspended for one match.
 But Haroun made his return to the starting line–up, starting the whole game, in a 1–0 loss against Club Brugge on 2 February 2020.
 He then played in both legs of the Belgian Cup semi–finals against K.V.
 Kortrijk and beat them 2–1 on aggregate to reach the final.
 However, the season was cancelled because of the COVID-19 pandemic, resulting in the club finishing in fourth place in the league.
-At the end of the 2019–20 season, Haroun made thirty–three appearances in all competitions.
+By the end of the 2019–20 season, Haroun had made 33 appearances in all competitions.